davidvossel/hostpath-pvc-vm-disks-examples/README.md

 ## Import Disk and Start VM.

-Example PVC: Post this spec, and watch the CDI automatically spin up a pod to inject the PV with the cirros disk.
+Example PVC: Post the spec below.
+The hostpath storageclass provisioner will dynamically create a PV to satisfy the claim.
+After that, watch the CDI deployment automaticall automatically spin up a pod to inject the PV with the cirros disk.
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim